 Magic At Home: Live and interactive magic shows by Vermont-based Magicians Without Borders

 Junebug: Middlebury’s children’s clothing resale shop is open to the public.
 Face coverings are required; only 10 people allowed in the store at once.
 The playroom has been removed.

 They also offer personal shopping services for curbside delivery.
 Send a facebook message or call the store (802.388.1055) 10 a.m. – 3 p.m.
 Monday through Saturday to place an order, schedule a Zoom meeting or request pictures.

-Simon Says: The “general store for kids and families” in Bristol is closed to in-person shoppers but maintaining a well-stocked online store full of toys, games, treats and more.
+Simon Says: The “general store for kids and families” in Bristol is open.